 The company has earned a national reputation for artistically ambitious productions diverse in both character and cast and affordable for families and school groups throughout the community (tickets typically cost $20 to $40 before discounts).
 Performances usually include some kind of family-friendly workshop or event that gives audience members behind-the-scenes glimpses or an opportunity to meet with the cast.
 None of that is about to change now that it has become part of Boston University, WFT leaders say.

 The theater, which will remain at its longtime home at 180 Riverway on the Fenway Campus, recently underwent a management reorganization and is now run by a trio of WFT veterans.
-Before she became artistic director spring 2018, Emily Ranii (CFA’13) directed at the theater and was a member of Wheelock College’s performing arts faculty.
-She is academic program head of the BU Summer Theater Institute at the College of Fine Arts and a BU Opera Institute lecturer.
+Before she became artistic director this spring, Emily Ranii (CFA’13) directed at the theater and was a member of Wheelock College’s performing arts faculty.
+She is academic program head of the BU Summer Theatre Institute at the College of Fine Arts and a BU Opera Institute lecturer.
 Hammond has been connected with the theater in one way or another for 36 of its 38 years.
 And Keith Orr, now WFT administrative director, had been marketing and development director.

-For 2018 at least, the theater will be under the aegis of the BU Arts Initiative.
+For this year at least, the theater will be under the aegis of the BU Arts Initiative.
 “Wheelock Family Theatre embodies the best of what theater is,” says Ty Furman, Arts Initiative director, “building community, self-expression, and exploring what it is like to walk in someone else’s shoes in both mainstage productions and the extensive educational programs.”

-At the same time, a yearlong strengths assessment is underway, with the help of the theater’s existing advisory board and a task force of BU stakeholders.
+At the same time, a yearlong strengths assessment is under way, with the help of the theater’s existing advisory board and a task force of BU stakeholders.
 “We want to gauge where WFT fits into the other pieces of the puzzle,” says Orr.